hellosign/hellosign-python-sdk/README.md

 -------------------

-An API wrapper written in Python to interact with HelloSign's API (http://www.hellosign.com/api)
+A Python wrapper for the HelloSign API (http://www.hellosign.com/api)

 ## Installation